KarlsruheMIS/LearnAndReduce/README.md

-## Description ##
+# Learn and Reduce #

 This is the project LearnAndReduce.
-Given a graph G=(V,E), the goal of the maximum independent set problem is to compute a maximum cardinality set of vertices I, such that no vertices in the set are adjacent to one another.
-Such a set is called a maximum independent set.
+Given a graph G=(V,E,w), the goal is to compute a maximum weight independent set.
 The problem is NP-hard and particularly difficult to solve in large sparse graphs.
-This project provides a GNN guided Preprocessing to reduce input instances for this problem.
+This project provides a GNN guided preprocessing to reduce input instances for this problem.

 ## Installation ##
-As a first step, compile the source by running *compile_withcmake.sh*.
-The binaries can then be found in the folder *deploy*.
-To compile the programs you need g++, OpenMP and cmake installed.
+As a first step, compile the source by running `compile_all.sh`.
+The binaries can then be found in the folder **deploy**.
+To compile the programs you need **g++** and **cmake** installed.

 The framework contains a graph checking tool to make life a little bit easier:
 * graphchecker -- check if the graph file you gave to algorithm is in the correct format

+The instances used for our evaluation can be downloaded from Dropbox at this [link](https://www.dropbox.com/scl/fi/kbpttzi2woiqfhwvgjadi/LearnAndReduceInstances.zip?rlkey=ijl6uz9indkihxc7luv92mzyd&st=bkyu8vea&dl=0).

 ## Usage LearnAndReduce ##
 `kernelization FILE [options]`.

 ### Options ###
 This is a brief overview of the most important options.
-For a full description, please take a look at the user guide.
+For a full overview, use the ```--help``` option.

 `FILE`
 Path to graph file that you want the reduce.